 Per federal regulations, an Academic Year is a minimum of 900 clock hours and minimum of 26 weeks.
-The Academic Year for the Spa Technology program is 900 hours/49 weeks (time it would take a student to complete the program if it were a full academic year with 900 hours).
-Financial aid will be prorated based on the actual number of clock hours and weeks in the program (800/900 = 89%).
+The Academic Year for the Spa Technology program is 900 hours/49 weeks (time it would take a student to complete the program is f it were a full academic year with 900 hours).
+Financial aid will be prorated based on the actual number of clock hours and wee ks in the program (800/900 = 89%).